Key Facts About the University of Lincoln

+6. Global engagement

-- More than 100 different nationalities are represented among the University of Lincoln’s student population
+- Around 100 different nationalities are represented among the University of Lincoln’s student population.

-- The University has partnerships with major universities and the International Study Centre is working to extend its global reach
+- The University has partnerships with major universities around the world and the International Study Centre is working to extend its global reach.

-- The University of Lincoln supports multinational companies and organisations in their education and training needs.
+- The University of Lincoln supports multinational companies and organisations in their education, training, research and consultancy needs.

 7. Driving change in higher education

 - The University led the pioneering Learning Landscapes project to design academic spaces of the future.

 - Lincoln headed the innovative Student as Producer project, a major Higher Education Academy-funded initiative designed to investigate and promote student involvement in research right from the start of their studies.

 8. Strong community focus

-- The University sponsors the Lincoln Grand Prix Cycle Race, Lincoln Book Festival, Lincolnshire Business Awards, Lincolnshire Sports Awards and the Frequency Festival of Digital Culture
+- The University of Lincoln is a supporter of the Lincoln Book Festival, Lincolnshire Business Awards, Lincolnshire Sports Awards and the Frequency Festival of Digital Culture.

-- It supports the development of cultural arts in the city through the Lincoln Performing Arts Centre, one of the largest theatres in the region, the Engine Shed live music venue and a variety of public lectures, including the prestigious Lincoln Academy series
+- The Brayford Campus boasts spectacular arts venues in the Lincoln Performing Arts Centre, one of the largest theatres in the region, the Engine Shed live music venue and the Project Space Plus art gallery.

 - The University hosts a variety of free-to-attend public lectures, including the Great Minds guest lecture series which brings internationally recognised experts to the stage to share their learning, experience and expertise.
 Speakers have included Sir John Hurt, Professor Lord Robert Winston, and Baroness Susan Greenfield.

-- Siren FM, housed in industry-standard studios in the Lincoln School of Media, was the UK’s first full-scale community radio station hosted by a university.
-It was named East Midlands Radio Station of the Year in 2013
+- Siren FM, housed in industry-standard studios in the Lincoln School of Film & Media, was the UK’s first full-scale community radio station hosted by a university.
+It was named East Midlands Radio Station of the Year in 2013 and 2014.